Cadillac-Cloud-After-Dark/Cloud-After-Dark-Labs/README.md

 If you are going the DevOps route automating various process will be a part of your job.
 Although Bash scripting isn't an OOP (Object-oriented programming languge) it is still useful and powerful when it comes to automating in Linux/Unix.

+## Setting up your machine 🖥

+If you don't have access to a command line system (mac) the eaisest way to get started is:

+🔥Windows - Install [WSL]

+OR:

+🔥Spin up a Linux VM in [AWS]/[GCP]/[AZURE]

+OR:

+🔥If you have [Docker] spin up a Linux container

 Happy learning!